 Scot no doubt welcomed the break from the chore of driving his metallic phlegm-colored, perilously collapsible Japanese appliance that sounds like a lawnmower but isn’t nearly as powerful as one. \

-The voyage was somewhat confusing for Scot, as he marveled at the technology and wide array of options: six way power seats, automatic lights, concert sound stereo, seating for 8 and 0-60 acceleration he hasn’t experienced since he test drove a Porsche.
+The voyage was somewhat confusing for Scot, as he marveled at the technology and wide array of options not found in his impotent import: six way power seats, automatic lights, concert sound stereo, seating for 8 and 0-60 acceleration he hasn’t experienced since he test drove a Porsche.
 The Roadmaster has the same engine as a Corvette, which is one reason they are sought after by collectors, and the reason the sticker price in 1995 for a brand new Buick Roadmaster Estate Wagon topped $30,000.

 Where will Scot’s car be 15 years from now?
 Likely in compressed pieces in the hands of convicts at Sing Sing as they craft scrap metal into license plates.